-SUPPORTING hiv+ INDIVIDUALS AT OUR PAEDIATRIC CLINIC WITH HIV TESTING, MEDICAL CARE, COUNSELLING & SUPPORT
+SUPPORTING HIV+ INDIVIDUALS AT OUR PEDIATRIC CLINIC WITH HIV TESTING, MEDICAL CARE, COUNSELLING & SUPPORT

 WHY IS THE TTF CLINIC NEEDED?

 In the urban compounds around Lusaka where TTF work, government clinics either do not exist or they are overwhelmed by the ever growing population.
 When an individual first finds out they are HIV+ or if a child is tested as positive, attending a government health facility can be a hugely daunting process, with long queues and limited patient time.

 At the TTF Pediatric Clinic we work to support some of the most vulnerable HIV+ children, adolescents and pregnant women.
 We support HIV+ children aged 0 through to 20, helping individuals most in need by providing them with the full range of medical care and counselling services needed in order for them to lead healthy, productive lives.